veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

             <td>/v1/Assets/{id}/DataChannels/{dataChannelId}/TimeSeriesData/.getRawData</td>
 	     </tr>
          <tr>
-		     <td colspan=2><pre>Returns raw data for given datachannel for given time periode defined by before or after offset with date format: YYYY-MM-DDTHH:mm:ss.SSSZ (ISO8601).
+		     <td colspan=2><pre>Returns raw data for given datachannel for given time periode defined by before or after offset.
+Data is listed as EventData.
+-<var>id</var>: asset guid
+-<var>dataChannelId</var>: shortId of DataChannelUuid of datachannel.
+-<var>offset</var>: date format using ISO8601 format YYYY-MM-DDThh:mm:ss.
+For example, "2007-04-05T14:30Z"
-Include header if metadata is to be returned together with datapoins</pre></td>
+-<var>before</var>: true/false.
+Are you requesting data before or after the offset.
+Default is true -<var>includeOffsetBoundary</var>: True/False.
+Include offset in query.
+Default is true -<var>limit</var>: Max datapoints to retun.
+System limit is 200,000 -<var>header</var>: true/false.
+Set to true if metadata is to be returned together with datapoins.
+Default is false.</pre></td>
 	      </tr>
 		   <tr>
             <td>GET</td>
             <td>/v1/Assets/{id}/DataChannels/{dataChannelId}/TimeSeriesData/.getDownSampledData</td>
 			</tr>
 		 <tr>
-            <td colspan=2><pre>Returns downsampled datapoints for given datachannel for given time periode defined by before or after offset with date format: YYYY-MM-DDTHH:mm:ss.SSSZ).
+            <td colspan=2><pre>Returns downsampled datapoints for given datachannel for given time periode defined by before or after offset.
+-<var>id</var>: asset guid
+-<var>dataChannelId</var>: shortId of DataChannelUuid of datachannel.
+-<var>offset</var>: date format using ISO8601 format YYYY-MM-DDThh:mm:ss.
+For example, "2007-04-05T14:30Z"
-Use downScaleInterval to specify the interval.
-Include header if metadata is to be returned together with datapoints</pre></td>
+-<var>before</var>: true/false.
+Are you requesting data before or after the offset.
+Default is true -<var>includeOffsetBoundary</var>: True/False.
+Include offset in query.
+Default is true -<var>limit</var>: Max datapoints to retun.
+System limit is 200,000 -<var>header</var>: true/false.
+Set to true if metadata is to be returned together with datapoins.
+Default is false.
+-<var>downScaleInterval</var>: specify downscaling interval,  Set to null if no downscaling.ISO8601 duration format.I.e.
+PT30S, PT1H, PT10M, PT60S</pre></td>
 	      </tr>
 		  <tr>
             <td>POST</td>
             <td>/v1/TimeSeriesData/.getTimeSeriesData</td>
 	     </tr>
 		 <tr>
-            <td colspan=2><pre>Returns timeseries data for a vessel or set of vessels.
+            <td colspan=2><pre>Returns timeseries data for a vessel or set of vessels by spesifying channel ids.
+Datapoits will be provided as tabularData with max, min and average if downscaling is used.
+If not; rawdata is listed as EventData.
--<var>downScaleInt</var>: specify downscaling interval, Value will be provided with max, min and average.
-Set to null if no downscaling.ISO8601 duration format.I.e.
+-<var>downScaleInt</var>: specify downscaling interval,  Set to null if no downscaling.ISO8601 duration format.I.e.
 PT30S, PT1H, PT10M, PT60S
 -<var>start, end</var>: date format using ISO8601 format YYYY-MM-DDThh:mm:ss.
 For example, "2007-04-05T14:30Z"
 -<var>dimension</var>: set null if not used in ingest.
 -<var>dataChannelIdType</var>: Are you requesting channels by ShortId or DataChannelUuid